-Russia launches world’s first floating nuclear power plant
+World's first floating nuclear power plant to begin operations

 Objective: Russia’s main objective behind the development is to meet its growing electricity needs in its drive to develop oil resources in remote Arctic regions.